| The song, the hum ...

 of a heel coming down just right.

-The world is as we knew it
+The world is as we knew itwhen days were long

 and the sun shone endless